 Regional Allies Mobilize; Manila Faces Tough Choices

-Countries including Australia, Canada, the United Kingdom, and Spain have mobilized their own citizens amid the crisis.
-China and Russia have issued statements condemning the strikes, while Ukraine has expressed solidarity with affected nations.
-For the Philippines, which maintains a delicate balance of defense ties with the United States and economic partnerships across Asia, the conflict presents a diplomatic minefield.
-Filipino diplomats may find themselves pressed to take sides while protecting the welfare of citizens caught in the middle.
+Australia, Canada, United Kingdom, and Spain have mobilized their citizens amid the crisis.
+China and Russia condemned the strikes while Ukraine expressed solidarity.
+For the Philippines, balancing U.S. defense ties with Asian economic partnerships, the conflict presents a diplomatic minefield.
+Filipino diplomats may face pressure to take sides while protecting citizens caught in the middle.